networkservicemesh/deployments-k8s/examples/LocalConnection/README.md

 # Test local connection

-This example shows that nsc and nse on the one node could find each other.
+This example shows that NSC and NSE on the one node can find each other.

 ## Run

-Create test namespace
+Create test namespace:
 ```bash
 NAMESPACE=($(kubectl create -f namespace.yaml)[0])
 NAMESPACE=${NAMESPACE:10}
 ```

 Register namespace in `spire` server:
 ```bash
 kubectl exec -n spire spire-server-0 -- \
 /opt/spire/bin/spire-server entry create \